GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The computer is not just an advanced calculator or camera or paintbrush; rather, it is a device that accelerates and extends our processes of thought.
+> ### When a distinguished but elderly scientist states that something is possible, they are almost certainly right.
+When they state that something is impossible, they are very probably wrong.
 >
-> ~ *Danny Hillis*
+> ~ *Arthur C. Clarke*

 ---
 ## 🏎 Quick Facts